jackdomleo7/jackdomleo.dev/content/blog/2020/all-day-hey-2020.md

 With the stats Eli provided about the number of English websites compared to the number of English users, we were surprised.
 Approximately 51% of the world's websites are English, but only approximately 25% of users on the web actually speak English - shocking 🤯.

 Eli suggested some excellent resources to use when thinking about internationalisation.
 The biggest tip I will take away from Eli's talk is, _"If you are going to test one other language than English, test German.
-I guarantee you German will break your website, because they hve the longest words."_ It's true, German does have some pretty long words.
+I guarantee you German will break your website, because they have the longest words."_ It's true, German does have some pretty long words.

 ---